CrowdStrike/foundry-sample-category-blocking/README.md

 The Category Blocking app allows you to:

-- Create and manage custom categories of URLs for blocking
+- Create and manage custom categories of domains for blocking
-- Deploy firewall rules to block categories of URLs across host groups
+- Deploy firewall rules to block categories of domains across host groups
 - Import URL categories from CSV files
 - Visualize relationships between categories, rule groups, and host groups
 - Generate analytics on domain blocking patterns